Depression & Substance Use Disorder

-Depression can increase the risk of chronic illness, including the disease of substance abuse.
-Up to a third of clinically depressed people engage in drug or alcohol abuse.1 These chemical intoxicants can become a form of self-medication for soothing the feelings of low self-worth, hopelessness, and despair that characterize this mental health disorder.
+Depression can increase the risk of chronic illness, including the disease of substance use disorder.
+Up to a third of clinically depressed people engage in drug or alcohol use.1 These chemical intoxicants can become a form of self-medication for soothing the feelings of low self-worth, hopelessness, and despair that characterize this mental health disorder.

 What you will learn: